kubeshark/docs/src/pages/en/pcap.md

 ![TCP Stream](/tcp-stream.png)

-This section exposes some information:
+This L4 stream section exposes the following information:

-- The unique identifier of the TCP or UDP stream (internal to Kubeshark)
+- The unique identifier of the L4 stream (internal to Kubeshark)
-- The index of the item in the TCP or UDP stream
+- The index of the item in the L4 stream
 - The node name or IP.

 and buttons: